-The aim of the scholarship is contributing to Sub-Saharan Africa’s long-term development by empowering a generation of future leaders.
+The aim of The grant is contributing to Sub-Saharan Africa’s long-term development by empowering a generation of future leaders.

 Ashinaga is a Japan-based non-profit organization, which provides educational and emotional support to orphaned students.
 The organization has supported over 100,000 orphans in the last 54 years, and many of its graduates are actively contributing to society in a variety of fields across the world.

-- Course Level: The scholarship is available to pursue an undergraduate degree.
+- Course Level: The grant is available to pursue an undergraduate degree.

-- Study Subject: The scholarship is awarded in the fields offered by the university.
+- Study Subject: The grant is awarded in the fields offered by the university.

 - Nationality: Sub-Saharan African

-- Number of Scholarships: Number of scholarship is not given.
+- Number of Awards: Number of scholarship is not given.

 - Eligible Countries: Sub-Saharan African